RuoyuChen10/Sim2Word/README.md

 ## Discovering the most important attribute with a group of faces

-This section refer to Fig. 8 in our paper, like this:
+This section refers to Fig. 8 in our paper, like this:

 ![](images/Fig8.jpg)